Defining pharmaceutical waste

 The container should be clearly labelled to identify the waste type using a black permanent marker pen before filling.

-Do not fill the container beyond the fill-line.
+The container must not be filled beyond the fill line.
 Once the container is filled, it should be securely sealed and the appropriate consignment note completed.

 Storing pharmaceutical waste